5 Qualities of High-Performing Software Engineers

 It goes without saying that any good software engineer or good software developer needs technical knowledge and technical skills.
 Not only is the software engineering scene constantly and rapidly changing with new advancements, but it’s also incredibly competitive—in spite of the fact that there are nearly not enough software engineers to meet the ever-growing demand.

-To stand out in such a market, being a full-stack programmer helps.
+To stand out in such a market, being a full-stack programmer helps (more on full stack developer skills here).
 If that makes you worry that you are expected to know every single programming language in the world, don’t fret.
-Full-stack doesn’t mean "everything."
-It simply means "end-to-end."
+Full-stack doesn’t mean “everything.”
+It simply means “end-to-end.”

 A software product is made of several layers—front-end, back-end, server, hardware, network, and database.
 An excellent software engineer would not only be knowledgeable about the functionality of each stack, they would also have the ability to jump in and independently solve problems in any phase of application development when needed.